bokkypoobah/PrivatixCrowdsaleContractAudit/audit/code-review/Sale.md

     }

     // @withdraw token to wallet
-    // BK NOTE - Only can only withdraw tokens after 1 year
+    // BK Ok - Only owner can only execute after 1 year to withdraw tokens function withdrawTokenToFounder() onlyOwner public {
-    // BK Ok
-    function withdrawTokenToFounder() public {
         // BK Ok
         require(token.balanceOf(this) > 0);
         // BK Ok